 - Severe pain and tenderness of the skin

-- A large swollen mass or bump
+- Lastly, a large swollen mass or bump

 Folliculitis can be superficial and deep.
 Superficial type of affects part of the follicle and deep type affects the entire follicle and more severe.